StephenELevy/stock-analysis/README.md

-# Initial Green-stocks.xlsm file with test app for "Hello World!"
+# Green-stocks.xlsm after revision in App to include range and cells

 Folder for Green Stocks analyses